arlw87/dino/README.md

 - A comparsion of the human and dinosaurs height
 - A comparsion of the human and dinosaurs weight
 - A comparsion of the human and dinosaurs diet

+This exception to this is the human result card that doesnt display a fact and the pigeon card that always displayed the same fact (as per the project specification).

 ## How to Install